 Fertility Benefits: A Strategic Imperative in Modern Workplaces

 In recent years, the conversation around employee benefits has expanded significantly, reflecting broader societal changes and a deeper understanding of diverse employee needs.
 Among these, fertility benefits have emerged as a crucial aspect of employee healthcare and wellness programs.
-This essay explores the importance of fertility benefits, arguing that they are not only a fundamental right but also a strategic imperative for modern workplaces.
+This essay explores the importance of fertility benefits, arguing that they are a fundamental right and a strategic imperative for modern workplaces.

 Thesis Statement